webxos/macroslow/README.md

 ## 🐪  DUNES/.MAML System
 **Multi-Augmented Machine Learning Integration for Secure Network Exchange Systems**

 DUNES (Distributed Unified Network Exchange System) is a next-generation cybersecurity framework powered by Multi-Augmented Machine Learning (AKA MARKDOWN AS MEDIUM LANGUAGE).
-It introduces the `.MAML` protocol—a novel markup language for encoding multimodal security data—and a multi-agent architecture designed for quantum-resistant, adaptive threat detection.✨
+It introduces the `.MAML` protocol—a novel markup language for encoding multimodal security data—and a multi-agent architecture designed for quantum-resistant, adaptive threat detection. ✨

 ### 🐪 Key Features